Beyond Turing: A Comparative Analysis of Approaches for Detecting Machine-Generated Text: Experiments

 Our approach to fine-tuning PLMs remained consistent across all models under consideration.
 We utilized HuggingFace's Transformers library\footnote{https://huggingface.co/}, which provides both pre-trained models and scripts for fine-tuning.
 Utilizing a multi-GPU setup, we employed the AdamW optimizer \citep{loshchilov2019decoupled}, configured with a learning rate of \texttt{1e-6} and a batch size of 64.
 To prevent overfitting, we implemented early stopping within 3 epochs patience.
 The models were trained across a total of 10 epochs.

 \textbf{Multilingual Finetuning}.
-An integral part of our approach was the independent fine-tuning of each model for two distinct languages - English and Spanish.
-This strategy was adopted to facilitate the models in effectively capturing the unique linguistic features of each language.
+An integral part of our approach was the models fine-tuning using English and Spanish data to capture the unique linguistic features of each language.

 \textbf{Few-Shot Learning}.
-To gauge the performance of our models in few-shot learning scenarios, we systematically increased the count of data points for fine-tuning in increments of 100, ranging from 100 to 500 data points for each language, resulting in a total of 200 to 1000 samples per scenario.
+To see the performance of the models in few-shot learning scenarios, employ few-shot learning experiments ranging from 200 to 1000 samples combination from the English and Spanish training data.
 The results of the few-shot learning experiments are depicted in Fig. \ref{fig:few_shot_subtask1}.
-This was computed using the equation:

-where $n$ is the total number of instances, and $L_{i}$ is the loss calculated for each individual data point.
-The loss function ($L$) provides a measure of the model's performance in this few-shot scenario.